nballou/nickballou/content/author/admin/_index.md

 - Researchers
 - Visitors
 ---
-(note - this site is under development as of March 2019!
-Apologies for the sparcity of content and any unfinished designs, I hope to complete everything in the near future.)
+(note - this site is under development as of March 2019.
+Apologies for the sparcity of content and any unfinished designs, I hope to complete everything in the near future!)

-I am a recent graduate of the University of Cambridge (MPhil), having previously done my bachelor at Tulane University.
-Although my background is in linguistics (L2 phonetics/phonology, specifically), my current interest is in need satisfaction, motivation, and well-being related to video games.
-I am actively speaking with a number of researchers in this area, and hope to begin my PhD in 2019 or 2020.
+I am an incoming PhD student at Queen Mary, University of London, working on the effect of game design features on feelings of in-game autonomy, and how the satisfaction of this need for autonomy affects motivation and the psychological outcomes of video games more broadly.
+I completed my MPhil at the University of Cambridge in 2018 and did my bachelor at Tulane University.
+Although my background is in linguistics (L2 phonetics/phonology, specifically), my current interests lie at the various intersections of games user research, psychology, mental health, and open science.

+I am actively looking for opportunities to collaborate on interesting projects both in and out of academia.
+If any of your interests align with mine, please get in touch!
+I'd be delighted to speak with you.